SymfonyCasts/symfony6/sfcasts/ep3-doctrine/query-builder.md

-# Query Builder
+# The Query Builder

-The `/browse` page is working, but what if we click on one of these genres?
+The `/browse` page is working... but what if we click on one of these genres?
 Well... it *kind of* works.
-It shows the name of the genre, but no matter what we click, we just get all of the mixes.
-What we *really* want is to filter these mixes by genre and only show the ones that match.
-Right now, all of the mixes are in the "Pop" genre, so to make our data a little more interesting, head back into `MixController.php`, find our fake method that creates new mixes, and let's create a `$genres` variable with "Pop" *and* "Rock" included.
+It shows the *name* of the genre... but we always get a list of *all* the mixes.
+What we *really* want is to filter these to only show the mixes for *that* specific genre.

+Right now, every mix in the database is in the "Pop" genre.
+So to make our data a bit more interesting, head back into `MixController`, find the fake method that creates new mixes, and add a `$genres` variable with "Pop" *and* "Rock" included.
+Then select a random with with `$genres[array_rand($genres)]`.
-We'll start by randomly choosing one of those genres with `$mix->setGenre()`.
-Then we'll say `$genres` and we can use use `array_rand($genres)`.

 Cool!
-Now we can go to `/mix/new`, refresh this a few times so we get about 15 mixes, and then, back on the `/browse` page... yes!
-We have a mix of some "Rock" and some "Pop" in here, but it *still* doesn't filter correctly.
+Now go to `/mix/new` and refresh a few times... until we have about 15 mixes.
+Back on `/browse`... yup!
+We have a mix of "Rock" and "Pop" genres... they just don't *filter* yet.

+So our mission is clear: to customize the database query to *only* return the results for a specific genre?
+Ok, we can actually do that super easily in `VinylController` via the `findBy()` method.
+The genre is in the URL as the `$slug` wildcard.

+So we *could* add an "if" statement where if there *is* a genre, we return all the results where `genre` matches `$slug`. *But* this is a *great* opportunity to learn how to create a custom query.
+So let me undo that.

+## Custom Repository Method

-So how can we customize the query to *only* return the results for a certain genre?
-We can actually do that in `VinylController.php` via this `findBy()` method.
-The genre is in the URL as this `$slug` wild card, so we can use this to our advantage.
-We *could* add an "if" statement so we can query where the `genre` matches the `$slug`. *But* this is a great opportunity to learn how to create custom queries, so let me undo that.
-When you want to create a custom query, you're going to do that in the repository.
-If we need to query for the `VinylMix` entity, for example, we're going to do that in `VinylMixRepository.php`.
-There are already a few example methods in here with custom queries.
-Let's un-comment the first one, and then start *simple*.
-I'm going to say `findAllOrderedByVotes()`.
-We won't worry about the genre at all yet.
-I just want to make a query that returns all of the mixes ordered by votes.
-I'll also remove that argument.
-This is going to return an array and the PHP documentation up here helps it know that it's going to be an array of `VinylMix` objects.
+The best way to do a custom query, is to create a new method in the *repository* class for whatever entity you're fetching data for.
+In this case, that means `VinylMixRepository`.
+This are holds a few example methods.
+Let's un-comment the first... and then start *simple*.
+Call it `findAllOrderedByVotes()`.
+We won't worry about the genre quite yet, I just want to make a query that returns all of the mixes ordered by votes.
+Remove the argument, this will return an array and the PHPdoc above helps my editor know that this will be an array of `VinylMix` objects

+## DQL and the QueryBuilder

-There are a few different ways to create a custom query in Doctrine.
-Doctrine eventually makes SQL queries, but it works with MySQL and Postgres SQL, and all of the SQL for each of those look a little different.
-Internally, Doctrine has its own query language (which will feel very familiar) called Doctrine Query Language or "DQL".
-If you saw DQL as a string, it would look something like `SELECT * FROM vinyl_mix`.
-So you *can* write this string DQL by hand, but it's more common to create something called a "QueryBuilder", which is this nice object that helps you build a query step-by-step.
+There are a few different ways to execute a custom query in Doctrine.
+Doctrine, of course, eventually makes SQL queries.
+But because Doctrine works with MySQL, Postgres and other database engines... all the SQL needed for each of those will look a little different.

+To handle this, internally, Doctrine has its own query language called Doctrine Query Language or "DQL", which looks something like:

+> SELECT v FROM App\Entity\VinylMix v WHERE v.genre = 'pop';

+You *can* write these strings by hand.
+But usually I leverage Doctrine's "QueryBuilder": a nice object that helps *build* this string step-by-step.

+## Creating the QueryBuilder

 Let's do that.
-We can start with `$this->createQueryBuilder()`, and then this first argument is going to be the alias.
-This could be anything, but let's say `mix`.
-Since we're in the `VinylMixRepository`, it knows we're going to query from the `vinyl_mix` table.
-So, once again, this is basically like `SELECT * FROM vinyl_mix AS mix`.
+Start with `$this->createQueryBuilder()` and pass this an *alias* for this class.
+This could be anything... but let's say `mix`.

+Because we're calling this from inside of `VinylMixRepository`, the QueryBuilder already knows to query from the `VinylMix` entity using "mix" as the alias.
+If we executed this query builder right now, it would basically be:

+> SELECT * FROM vinyl_mix AS mix

+The query builder is *loaded* with methods to control the query.
+For example, call `->orderBy()` and pass this `mix` - since that's our alias - `.votes` then `DESC`.

-Then, one of the methods we can call here is `->orderBy()`, and we can pass this `mix`, since that's our alias, with `.votes`.
-I'll follow this with `DESC`, and *that's it*.
-When we're done with the QueryBuilder, we always call `->getQuery()` (that turns it into a query object), and then `->getResult()`.
+Done!
+Now that our query is built, to execute it we always call `->getQuery()` (that turns it into a `Query` object) and then `->getResult()`.

-There are a number of methods you can call in here to get the results.
-The main two that you need to know about are `getResult()`, which returns an array of results, or `getOneOrNullResult()`, which is what you would use if you were querying for a specific vinyl mix.
-It would return that *one* object or "null".
-In our case, we want to return the array of results, so we'll use `getResult()`.
+Well actually, there are a number of methods you can call to get the results.
+The main two are `getResult()` - which returns an *array* of the matching objects - or `getOneOrNullResult()`, which is what you would use if you were querying for one *specific* `VinylMix`.
+Because we want to return an array of matching mixes, we're using `getResult()`.

-All right, let's try that!
-Over in `VinylController.php` (let me close `MixController.php`...), instead of `findBy()`, we're going to call `findAllOrderedByVotes()`. *Immediately*, I love how clear that method is.
-I can see *exactly* what I'm querying for.
+Ok, let's try that!
+Over in `VinylController` (let me close `MixController`...), instead of `findBy()`, call `findAllOrderedByVotes()`.

+I *love* how clear that method is: it makes it super obvious exactly *what* we're querying for.
 And when we try it... it still works!
-It's not filtering yet, but you can see that the order is correct.
+It's not filtering yet, but the order *is* correct.

+## Adding the WHERE Statement

-Okay, on our new method, let's add an optional `string $genre` argument.
-Say `string $genre = null`, and then, if the genre is passed, we're going to add a "where" statement.
-I'm going to break this statement onto multiple lines, and then I'll replace this `return` with `$queryBuilder =`.
-Below, we'll say `return $queryBuilder` with `->getQuery()`, and `->getResult()`.
+Okay, back to our new method.
+Add an optional `string $genre = null` argument.
+*If* a genre is passed, we need to add a "where" statement.
+I'm going to break this onto multiple lines... and then replace `return` with `$queryBuilder =`.
+Below, say `return $queryBuilder` with `->getQuery()`, and `->getResult()`.

-So far, this makes *no* change.
-We're just breaking this onto multiple lines. *Now*, we can say `if ($genre)`, and we'll add our "where" statement.
-How do we do that?
-It's a method on our QueryBuilder!
-Say `$queryBuilder->andWhere()`.
+*Now* we can say `if ($genre)`, and add the "where" statement.
+How?
+Easy!
+`$queryBuilder->andWhere()`.

-A word of warning here: There's *also* a `where()` method.
-I *never* use that method.
-When you call `where()`, it will clear out any other "where" statements you might have, so you might accidentally *remove* a "where" statement that you added earlier. *Always* use `andWhere()`.
-And even though we don't have a "where" statement yet, Doctrine is smart enough to figure that out and avoid causing an error.
+Oh, but a word of warning.
+There is *also* a `where()` method... but I *never* use that.
+When you call `where()`, it will *clear* any existing "where" statements that the query builder might have... so you might accidentally *remove* something you added earlier.
+So, *always* use `andWhere()`.
+Doctrine is smart enough to figure out that, because this is the *first* WHERE, it doesn't actually need to add the `AND`.

-Inside of the `andWhere()`, we'll pass `mix.genre =`, but we don't actually put the genre right here.
+Inside of `andWhere()`, pass `mix.genre =`... but *don't* actually put the genre right in the string.
 That is a *huge* no-no. Never *ever* do that.
-That opens you up for SQL injection attacks and that is *bad news*.
-Instead, whenever you put a dynamic value into a query, you always use a prepared statement, which is a fancy way of saying that you put a little placeholder here, like `:genre`, and the name of this could be *anything*.
-You could call it "dinosaur" if you want, but whatever you put here, you'll then fill in the placeholder by saying `->setParameter()` with the *name* of the parameter - so `genre` - and then whatever value that needs - in our case, our *dynamic* `$genre`.
+That opens you up for SQL injection attacks... which is *bad news*.
+Instead, whenever you need to put a dynamic value into a query, use a "prepared statement"... which is a fancy way of saying that you put a placeholder here, like `:genre`.
+The name of this could be *anything*... you could call it "dinosaur" if you want.
+But *whatever* you put here, you'll then fill *in* the placeholder by saying `->setParameter()` with the *name* of the parameter - so `genre` - and then whatever value is - in our case, `$genre`.

 Beautiful!
-Now, over in `VinylController.php`, we can pass our `$slug` genre.
+Back over in `VinylController`, pass `$slug` as the genre.

 Okay, let's try this!
-I'm going to click back to the `/browse` page first.
+Click back to the `/browse` page first.
 Awesome!
-We get all of the results.
-Now we'll click "Rock" and... nice!
-Less results, and the genre is only "Rock"!
-If I filter by "Pop"... awesome!
-And we can even see the query for this if we want to.
-Here it is, and it's got the "where" statement for the genre, equaling "Pop".
+We get all the results.
+Now click "Rock" and... nice!
+Less results, all genres show "Rock"!
+If I filter by "Pop"... got it!
+We can even see the query for this... here it is.
+It has the "where" statement for genre, equaling "Pop".
 Woo!

+## Reusing Query Builder Logic

-As your project gets bigger and bigger, you're going to create more and more custom methods in here for custom queries.
-And you may find that you start repeating the same query logic over and over again.
-For example, we might eventually order by the votes in a bunch of different methods inside of this repository.
-To avoid duplication, we can isolate this into a private method.
-Check this out!
-We can say `private function addOrderByVotesQueryBuilder()`, and then this will accept a `QueryBuilder` argument (we want the one from `Doctrine\ORM`), but let's make it *optional*.
-And this method itself will return a `QueryBuilder`.
+As your project gets bigger and bigger, you're going to create more and more methods in your repository for custom queries.
+And you may start repeating the same query logic over and over again.
+For example, we might eventually order by the votes in a *bunch* of different methods in this class.

-The job of this method will be to basically add this `->orderBy()` line here.
-We can pass it a `$queryBuilder` that it will modify, and if we don't, it will just create a new one.
-So we can start here by saying `$queryBuilder = $queryBuilder ?? $this->createQueryBuilder()`, and we want to use that same `mix` alias every time we create a QueryBuilder.
-This might look a little weird, but it basically says "If there *is* a QueryBuilder, then just use it.
-Else, create a new one".
+To avoid duplication, we can isolate that logic into a private method.
+Check oit out!
+Add `private function addOrderByVotesQueryBuilder()`.
+This will accept a `QueryBuilder` argument (we want the one from `Doctrine\ORM`), but let's make it *optional*.
+And we will also *return* a `QueryBuilder`.

+The job of this method is to add this `->orderBy()` line.
+And for convenience, if we don't pass in a `$queryBuilder`, we'll create a new one.

+To handle that, start by saying
+`$queryBuilder = $queryBuilder ?? $this->createQueryBuilder('mix')`.
+I'm
+purposely using `mix` again for the alias.
+To keep life simple, choose an alias for an entity and *consistently* use it everywhere.

+Anyways, this line itself may look weird, but it basically says:

+> If there *is* a QueryBuilder, then just use it.
+Else, create a new one.

-Then, down here, we'll say `return $queryBuilder`, and I'm going to go steal this `->orderBy()` logic from up here and... paste.
+Below `return $queryBuilder`... and then go steal the `->orderBy()` logic from up here and... paste.
 Awesome!

-And you can see that PhpStorm is a little angry with me right now.
-This is just because my PhpStorm is erroring out and needs to be restarted.
-So if you're a little confused by PhpStorm here, that's what's happening.
+PhpStorm is a little angry with me... but that's just because PhpStorm is having a rough morning and needs a restart: our code is, hopefully, just fine.

-Anyway, up here, we can simply say `$queryBuilder = $this->addOrderByVotesQueryBuilder()` and we'll pass it *nothing*.
-It will create that QueryBuilder for us, add the `orderBy()`, and when we refresh... that *still* works.
+Back up in the original method, now we can simplify to `$queryBuilder = $this->addOrderByVotesQueryBuilder()` pass it *nothing*. *It* will create that QueryBuilder and add the `orderBy()`.

+When we refresh... it *still* works.

 Next, let's add a "mix show" page where we can view a *single* vinyl mix.
-For the first time, we'll query for a single object from the database, and deal with what happens if *no* matching mix is found.
+For the first time, we'll query for a single object from the database and deal with what happens if *no* matching mix is found.